-For specific reasons, the Learner Equity & Wellness Office can arrange excused absences from mandatory small groups and classes, defer exams, and allow for leaves of absence.
+For specific reasons, the Learner Experience Office can arrange excused absences from mandatory small groups and classes, defer exams, and allow for leaves of absence.

-The Learner Equity & Wellness Office provides compassionate and confidential counselling for all students and residents of the Schulich School of Medicine & Dentistry.
+The Learner Experience Office provides compassionate and confidential counselling for MD, DDS students and residents of the Schulich School of Medicine & Dentistry.
 We help accommodate students through health problems, pregnancies and personal crises, providing the flexibility they need to do their best in the program.
 We help students who may need to restructure their academic responsibilities or transfer in and out of programs due to health reasons, religious practices or personal events.

-If you have a documented learning disability, mental health issue or physical disability, we will work together with Western University’s Services for Students with Disabilities and your health care practitioner.
+If you have a documented learning disability, mental health issue or physical disability, we will work together with Western University’s Accessible Education Office and your health care practitioner.

 To request an absence/accommodation for a mandatory session, please visit the Undergraduate Medical Education website.